jfhbrook/susitna/adrs/006-runtime-exit.md

 1. The runtime will call `Host#exit` with the exit code.
 2. The host will throw an `Exit` error with the exit code.
 3. The error will be caught and handled in the `Cli` class.

+Note a subtlety in testing: both `Host#exit` and the CLI exit handler *must* throw an error to stop execution.
+If either of these fails to throw an error, execution will continue instead of short circuiting.
+This is currently solved by having both `MockConsoleHost#exit` and the test exit handler throw a `MockExit`.
+A consequence of this is that it's not possible to distinguish between a triggered exit and a "clean exit" - but the tests don't cover that distinction, instead simply asserting the exit code as 0.